 So, ensuring consistency between updates to, say the EPC or to a key value-added service offer, and functional performance as well as behaviour under stress has become more critical than ever.

-Why not get in touch to see how Solver can help you deliver continuous network quality and service performance enhancements?
+Why not get in touch to see how Evolver can help you deliver continuous network quality and service performance enhancements?
 Or, book an appointment with our team at Mobile World Congress this year!